The most top nonprofit trends: Fundraising in 2025 and through the years

 2024 is going to be a year for the books—it's an election year, and our world is facing many grave challenges.

 Tony Sasso's suggestion is to "focus your communication on Impact (with a capital I).
 People want to help, but it’s hard to understand how a single person can help with existential crises occurring all around.
 Revisit your organization’s story and pitch.
-Simplify it and make it easy to understand the impact of each gift.
+Simplify it and make it easy to understand the impact of each average gift.
 Make it unbelievably clear how a supporter is ending a pain or accelerating change with each interaction.
-This communication should happen both before and after a gift."
+This communication should happen both before and after a charitable gift."

 3. Nonprofits as a source of truth